eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

         1. Menu Help -> Install new software... -> Paste the [m2eclipse-tycho repository URL](https://github.com/tesla/m2eclipse-tycho/releases/download/latest/) in the `Work with:` text field -> expand the category and select the `Tycho Project Configurators Feature` and proceed with the installation.
         2. Then restart Eclipse.

-### Importing the Kura User Workspace
+### Importing the Eclipse Kura User Workspace

-To set up your Kura project workspace, you will need to download the Kura User Workspace archive from [Eclipse Kura Download Page](https://eclipse.dev/kura/downloads.php).
+To set up your Eclipse Kura project workspace, you will need to download the Eclipse Kura User Workspace archive from [Eclipse Kura Download Page](https://eclipse.dev/kura/downloads.php).

 From the Eclipse File menu, select the **Import** option.
 In the Import dialog box, expand the **General** heading, select **Existing Projects into Workspace**, and then click **Next**.